-You also get the benefit of having and indoor plant that will help repel bugs.
+You also get the benefit of having an indoor plant that will help repel bugs.

 Make sure to find a spot that gets some sunlight inside.
-Keep the soil moist, use fertilizer ever four to six weeks, and enjoy your mint year round.
+Keep the soil moist, use fertilizer every four to six weeks, and enjoy your mint year-round.